jeebuscrossaint/jeebuscrossaint.github.io/index.md

 layout: default
 ---

 As a passionate computer engineering major and high school student right now, I have decided to make many personal projects, most incomplete as of now.
 Here is the place to read all about them and me.
+You can click on the titles to read more about each project, or you can scroll down to read about me.

 ## Projects
 (ordered by how complete they are)